 Authentication

-The LVNG API supports two authentication methods: JWT tokens (via Supabase) for user sessions, and API keys for programmatic access.
-Both methods resolve to a tenant-scoped request context that isolates all data operations.
+The LVNG API supports two authentication methods: JWT tokens (via Supabase) for user sessions, per-user API keys (lvng_sk_*) for programmatic access and Claude Code, and service API keys for backend services.
+All methods resolve to a tenant-scoped request context that isolates all data operations.

 Overview